openhab/openhab-docs/configuration/index.md

 ### Textual vs. Graphical Configuration

-In openHAB 1.x, smart home configuration was done via configuration files only. openHAB 2 added the administrative web interface "Paper UI".
+In openHAB 1.x, smart home configuration was done via configuration files only. openHAB 2 added the general administrative web interface "Paper UI" and specialized admin UIs such as "habmin".
-It allows for configuration of the base system and setup of openHAB 2 add-ons.
+They allow for configuration of the base system and setup of openHAB 2 add-ons.
 Please be aware that not every addon/binding of openHAB version 1.x has been updated to version 2 and thus to work with Paper UI.
 You can still run these but you need to use file configuration for them.
+_Teaser: openHAB 3 will replace these UIs by a single MainUI.
+The explanation of text/UI mechanisms below will remain in OH3._

 Things and Items can either be defined and managed in configuration files or handled by Paper UI in a [system-side database](/docs/administration/jsondb.html).
-Both of the above described methods could be used parallel, e.g. a Thing can be discovered and created by Paper UI and the Items that link to that very same Thing (that Thing's Channels, actually) can be manually defined in a `.items` configuration file.
+Both methods can be used in parallel, e.g. a Thing can be discovered and created in Paper UI and the Items that link to that very same Thing (or that Thing's Channels, actually) can be manually defined in a `.items` configuration file.

 ::: warning
-While it's technically possible to use both methods in parallel, we recommend to choose only one of them to avoid confusion and a loss of overview of your openHAB environment.
+While it's technically possible to use text and UI config in parallel, we recommend to choose only one of them to maintain components of one type (e.g. UI for Things and text for Items, but not files **and** UI for Items (or for Things).
+This will avoid confusion and a loss of overview of your openHAB environment.
-It would work to mix but you may easily forget about what is your "source of truth" when you reconfigure Things or Items at a later stage.
+It would work to mix but you may easily forget about what is your "source of truth" when you add or reconfigure Things or Items at a later stage.
 :::

 Configuration done in files will be used (and Things/Items become visible and even changeable in Paper UI) if no Thing/Item of the same name was already created in PaperUI, but you can NOT create a Thing or Item using files and then use Paper UI to **permanently** change it.